Our dream

 Children learn by doing.

-A guide observes your child—how they hold a pencil, how long they concentrate, what they’re drawn to, where they feel confident.
-Then the guide offers the next step that’s challenging enough to be exciting, but not so hard that it becomes frustrating.
+We begin with: What is your child ready for?
+A guide observes how your child concentrates, what they’re drawn to, and where they feel confident—then offers the next step that’s challenging enough to be exciting, but not so hard that it becomes frustrating.

-2) The materials teach through the hands
+The materials teach through the hands

-3) The guide’s role: not “teaching at” children
+The guide’s role: not “teaching at” children

-You’ll often see a child do the same activity many times.
-That repetition isn’t boredom—it’s the child saying, “I’m building something inside myself.”
+Repetition isn’t boredom—it’s the child saying, “I’m building something inside myself.”

 Example: How children learn to write

-At the same time as they’re learning to use a pencil, they also explore sandpaper letters: they trace the letter while saying its sound.
+At the same time as the child is learning to use a pencil, the child also explores sandpaper letters by tracing the letter while saying its sound.
+So the child learns through touch, movement, and hearing—multiple pathways at once.

-So the child learns through touch, movement, and hearing—multiple pathways at once.And finally, the both activities come together and children hold pencil to paper while making the same hand motions they made with sandpaper letters saying the sound of the letter and eventually stringing letters together to write words.
+And finally, the two activities come together and the child puts pencil to paper while making the same hand motions they made with sandpaper letters, saying the sound of the letter and eventually stringing letters together to write words.

 A Seeker: